FabioGigante00/CI2024_project-work/README.md

 Contributors: Leonardo Sgroi s331398 , Fabio Gigante s328890, Dragos-Constantin Buhnila s331394.

-To use the notebooks make sure to create a /data folder in the root of the project and insert the dataset in which you want to perform symbolic regression.
+Some of the notebooks search for the dataset in a /data folder in the root of the project.
+So to use them make sure to create the folder and insert the dataset in which you want to perform symbolic regression.